HOMESCHOOL CO-OP

 Course description:

-These course emphasizes the study and consideration of the literary, cultural, and human significance of selected great works of the Western and non-Western literary traditions from around the world.
-An important goal is to promote an understanding of the works in their cultural/historical contexts and of the enduring human values, which unite the different literary traditions.
+Units are thematic and focus on literary skills.
+These courses emphasize the study and consideration of the literary, cultural, and human significance of selected great works of the Western and non-Western literary traditions from around the world.
+An important goal is to promote an understanding of the works in their cultural/historical contexts and of the enduring Christian values that helped to shape the different literary traditions.
 All courses include writing and public speaking.
-Curriculum Prentice Hall

 Course description: